-(3) Is certified by a public agency of the state of Ohio under section 1616(e) of the Social Security Act of 1935 as amended, or under comparable standards determined by the secretary of the United States department of agriculture (USDA).
+(3) Is certified by a public agency of the state of Ohio under section 1616(e) of the Social Security Act of 1935 ( 42 U.S.C.
+1382e ) (12/2013), or under comparable standards determined by the secretary of the United States department of agriculture (USDA).

-(B) What requirements must a group living arrangement meet for residents to be eligible to receive food assistance benefits?
+(B) What requirements shall a group living arrangement meet for its residents to be eligible to receive supplemental nutrition assistance program (SNAP) benefits?

-(1) Non-profit: the group living arrangement may be operated by a public agency or private organization but must be considered nonprofit as defined in section 501 of the Internal Revenue Code, as amended in 1993.
+(1) Non-profit: the group living arrangement may be operated by a public agency or private organization but must be considered non-profit as defined in section 501 of the Internal Revenue Code ( 26 U.S.C.
+501 ) (12/2014).

-(a) The group living arrangement may verify its non-profit status by verifying that it is authorized by the USDA food and nutrition service (FNS) to accept food assistance benefits or by providing other documents.
+(a) The group living arrangement may verify its non-profit status by verifying that it is authorized by the USDA food and nutrition service (FNS) to accept SNAP benefits or by providing other documents.

 (b) The verification of non-profit status may be contained in the license or certificate issued by the appropriate state agency.
 Not all group living arrangements certified or licensed by the state of Ohio are non-profit organizations.

-(c) The county agency needs to ensure that the group living arrangement has appropriate non-profit status.
+(c) The county agency shall ensure that the group living arrangement has appropriate non-profit status.

-(2) Sixteen or fewer residents: in order to participate in the program under this rule, the maximum number of residents in the group living arrangement shall be sixteen.
-Not all residents have to be eligible for food assistance benefits for others to be eligible.
+(2) Sixteen or fewer residents: in order to participate in SNAP under this rule, the maximum number of residents in the group living arrangement shall be sixteen.
+Not all residents have to be eligible for SNAP benefits for others to be eligible.
 For example: if there are sixteen residents in a group home and ten apply and only nine are found eligible, the ineligibility of the one person does not affect the eligibility of the others.